Performance Evaluation of a Position-Sensitive SiPM-based Gamma Camera for Intraoperative Imaging

 \subsection{Extrinsic sensitivity}

 For the LEHS mode camera, we report a sensitivity of $481\pm14~\rm{cps/MBq}$ after rejecting all events whose energy does not lie within the spectral window adopted in this work for Tc-99m (120 keV-160 keV).
-Instead, we observe a significant reduction in sensitivity for the LEHR collimator, down to $134\pm8~\rm{cps/MBq}$.
-We identify the reason for the mismatch between theoretical predictions and the actual detected sensitivity (about 4\%-20\%, depending on the collimator) as being related to the choice of energy window containing photoelectric absorption events and the uncertainty the image correction algorithm adds.
+Instead, we observe a significant reduction in sensitivity for the LEHR collimator, down to $134\pm8~\rm{cps/MBq}$, as expected.

 The results of the sensitivity evaluation are displayed in~\autoref{fig:sensitivity} for both collimators.
-For the camera in HR mode, we observed a measured sensitivity distributed as a Gaussian function around its central value, with a standard deviation of 6 cps/MBq.
+For the camera in HR mode, we observed a measured sensitivity distributed as a Gaussian function around its central value, with a standard deviation of 8 cps/MBq.
+The mean and the standard deviation were weighted by the points variance.
 This is displayed in the sensitivity projection on the right side-plot.
 The Gaussianity of this distribution implies that the negative exponential decay correction to the activity matches the observed rate.
+This suggests that the fluctuations after the source's activity compensation are mostly driven by poissonian shot-noise.
 Furthermore, from~\autoref{tab:sensitivity}, we evince that the Skewness and Kurtosis of the points distribution (side plot) are compatible with a Gaussian distribution, for which the typical skewness is 0 and the typical kurtosis is 3.
 For the LEHS collimator, we observe a distribution of sensitivities characterized by a slight positive skewness (indicating a heavier right tail) and a kurtosis slightly below 3, which suggests a more peaked distribution.
 This is also evident in the time series of measured sensitivities, which shows a positive vertical bending of the estimated sensitivity around 600 s (cf.~\autoref{fig:sensitivity}).
-We identify this problem with the high count rate registered with the high-sensitivity collimator, suggesting that saturation effects are beginning to build up.
-Therefore, the results we obtained should be considered a lower limit on the sensitivity, which could be higher if a lower-activity source had been placed in front of the camera.
+Since the kurtosis and skewness analyses still suggest a mostly Gaussian behaviour, we cannot explain this visual bending at this stage as a systematic feature.
+On the other hand, it is possible that saturation effects due to the high count rate introduce systematic distortions in the time series.
+This feature will be further investigated.
+Due to the possibility of saturation, especially at the beginning of the acquisition time (when the source activity is maximal), we consider the measured extrinsic resolution of the LEHS collimator as a lower limit.